I Tested 8 Walls.io Alternatives: Cheaper Social Wall Tools (From $0) (2026)

 Feeds are unlimited on every plan, including free.
 This is a structural difference that changes how you think about your social content.
 On Walls.io, each wall is a separate entity tied to your plan.
 On CollectSocials, you can create as many feeds as you need — different feeds for different pages, different campaigns, different website sections — and you only pay based on the number of sources you connect.
 A business on the free plan with three sources can still create separate feeds for their homepage, about page, and testimonials page without hitting a paywall.
 For a deeper look at how this works in practice, see our guide on embedding social feeds on any website.

 Multiple layouts per source save real money.
-One of the most common frustrations with social wall tools — including Walls.io — is that displaying the same content in a different layout on a different page requires consuming another source slot or creating a separate wall.
+One of the most common frustrations with many social wall tools is that displaying the same content in a different layout on a different page requires consuming another source slot or creating a separate wall.
 CollectSocials allows you to apply multiple layouts and themes to the same source feeds.
 Show your Google Reviews in a Carousel on your homepage and in a Grid on your testimonials page without using an extra source.
 This alone can prevent businesses from needing to upgrade to a more expensive plan.

 The pricing undercuts Walls.io dramatically.
 CollectSocials' free plan includes three sources, unlimited feeds, and 2,000 monthly page views with no forced branding.
 The Pro plan at $19 per month gives you five sources, 15,000 page views, custom CSS, and keyword filters.
 The Business plan at $44 per month includes fifteen sources, unlimited page views, and AI-powered content moderation.
-For context, Walls.io's cheapest paid plan at $250 per month costs more than five times CollectSocials' Business tier — and the Business tier is likely more than sufficient for most companies that just need social content on their website.
+For context, Walls.io's cheapest paid plan at $215 per month costs more than five times CollectSocials' Business tier — and the Business tier is likely more than sufficient for most companies that just need social content on their website.

 Shadow DOM isolation means zero style conflicts.
 The embed uses a single script tag that renders inside a Shadow DOM, keeping its CSS completely isolated from your site's styles.
 No broken layouts, no conflicts with your theme.
 It works on WordPress, Webflow, Squarespace, Wix, Shopify, or any custom-built site.
 For platform-specific instructions, see our guide to embedding feeds without plugins.